Guide to the German Alphabet (Deutsches Alphabet)

-The German alphabet, or "Deutsches Alphabet," is based on the Latin script and consists of 26 standard letters, just like the English alphabet.
-However, it also includes additional characters that are unique to the German language.
-Understanding the German alphabet is essential for learning the language, as pronunciation and spelling rules differ from English.
+The German alphabet (Deutsches Alphabet) is based on the Latin script and contains 26 standard letters, just like the English alphabet.
+However, German also includes unique characters and umlauts that are essential for correct spelling and pronunciation.

 A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z